-(A company incorporated with limited liability in England with registered number 14259)
+(a company incorporated in England with registered number 14259; the liability of its members is limited)

-This document (the "Registration Document", which expression shall include this document and all documents incorporated by reference herein) constitutes a registration document for the purposes of Directive 2003/71/EC, as amended or superseded (the "Prospectus Directive").
-It has been prepared in connection with debt or derivative securities ("Securities") of HSBC Bank plc (the "Issuer") which may be offered to the public or admitted to trading on a regulated market.
+This document (the "Registration Document", which expression shall include this document and all documents incorporated by reference herein) constitutes a registration document for the purposes of Regulation (EU) 2017/1129 (the "Prospectus Regulation").
+It has been prepared in connection with debt securities ("Securities") of HSBC Bank plc (the "Issuer") which may be offered to the public or admitted to trading on a regulated market.
 When combined with the following documents approved by the United Kingdom Financial Conduct Authority (the "FCA"):

-- a securities note, which contains information on the Securities; and - a summary note (if required), which provides key information about the Issuer and the Securities in order to aid investors when considering whether to invest in the Securities, the combination will form a prospectus in relation to the Securities for the purposes of the Prospectus Directive.
+- a securities note, which contains information on the Securities; and - a summary note (if required), which provides key information about the Issuer and the Securities in order to aid investors when considering whether to invest in the Securities, the combination will form a prospectus in relation to the Securities for the purposes of the Prospectus Regulation.